marijnh/Eloquent-JavaScript/02_program_structure.md

 That works, but the idea of writing a program is to make something _less_ work, not more.
 If we needed all even numbers less than 1,000, this approach would be unworkable.
-What we need is a way to repeat some code.
+What we need is a way to run a piece of code multiple times.
 This form of control flow is called a _((loop))_:

 {{figure {url: "img/controlflow-loop.svg", alt: "Loop control flow",width: "4cm"}}}